+The Endangered Species Act is 45 years old and has a 3 percent recovery rate.
+It is far past time that we bring the ESA into the 21st Century.
 Congress last reauthorized the Endangered Species Act (ESA) in 1988.
-Accordingly, it has been nearly 30 years since any updates have been made to this law.
-Life has changed significantly since that time.
-With the creation of new technologies like iPhones and the World Wide Web as well as a willingness to be part of the solution from States and local communities who have suffered unintended consequences of the Act, there are important improvements that should be made for the betterment of plants and animals in order to bring the ESA into the 21st Century.
+With the creation of new technologies like iPhones and the World Wide Web as well as a willingness to be part of the solution from States and local communities who have suffered unintended consequences of the Act, there are important improvements that should be made for the betterment of plants, animals and stakeholders.

 With a 3% recovery rate over 45 years, the ESA need to be modernized to better protect species, and to treat property owners, states and local stakeholders as partners rather than obstacles.
 ESA listings, de-listings, and critical habitat decisions impact our animals, our plants, our economy, our public health, our safety and our property rights.
 Defined recovery goals must be established to ensure species are removed from the list when desired population levels are met.
 Strengthening the Act should also include requiring actual science that is standardized, transparent and publicly available in order to make better policy decisions.
 The final key to improving recovery rates for plants and animals is empowering states and affected stakeholders to be part of the solution.
 Western Caucus Members have put forth substantive solutions to curb abuse, protect the interests of local communities and strengthen the original intent of the ESA.